30 Years Of National IVF Data Collection and Analysis Improves Quality Of Care

 By Jenny NowatzkeWomen's Health March 05, 2019

-Oakbrook Terrace, IL – In the United States, approximately 12 percent of women have difficulty getting pregnant or staying pregnant.
+Oakbrook Terrace, Illinois – In the United States, approximately 12 percent of women have difficulty getting pregnant or staying pregnant.
 The first successful in vitro fertilization (IVF) cycle occurred in the United States in 1981.
 According to an analysis published in the March 2019 issue of the journal Fertility and Sterility, treatment options have continued to improve, in part, thanks to an annual report started 30 years ago by the Society for Assisted Reproductive Technology (SART).

 “It’s clear that national IVF data collection and reporting for the past 30 years has provided fundamental industry-wide feedback, impacted health policy, improved safety, and ultimately improved the quality of care delivered to patients seeking fertility treatments,” explains co-author Tarun Jain, MD, medical director of Northwestern Medicine Fertility and Reproductive Medicine Oakbrook Terrace and associate professor at Northwestern University Feinberg School of Medicine.